Evaluation Criteria for MsOS Companies

 Innovation: Combines innovation component scores within the intangible asset management index and innovation scores derived from customer perceptions.

 Supplier Relationship Quality: Ratings derived from a supplier risk index that analyzes how a company’s supply chain management and practices are enabling or hindering its ability to meet customer needs.

 Labor & Human Rights (Supply Chain): Scoring system based on evaluations from a global network of factory field auditors to gauge the risk of human rights and labor violations occurring within a company’s supply chain.

-Culture: A combination of all customer ratings and employee related ratings are used as proxies for appraising organizational culture.
+Culture: A combination of all customer ratings, employee related ratings and executive integrity ratings are used as proxies for appraising organizational culture.